-"Old Growth Log to Smith Mill" Circa 1915 Photo Courtesy of Tualatin Historical Society skeleton is displayed in the Tualatin Library, and as tusk and molar are at the Tualatin Heritage Center.
+"Old Growth Log to Smith Mill" Circa 1915 Photo Courtesy of Tualatin Historical Society

 It took four horses to haul one long when the old-growth forests were cut.
 This log is on its way to John L. Smith's mill on the Tualatin River (site of present Tualatin Community Park).
 Smith built all the houses behind them, near the present park entrance, from lumber from his mill.